bertolo1988/apollo-server-skeleton/README.md

 - Replace all ocurrences of "apollo-server-skeleton" with your project name.

-- Verify everything works: `npm install && npm run dev`
+- Verify everything works: `npm install && npm run dev` and open [localhost:3000](http://localhost:3000/) in your browser

 - Verify tests pass with `npm run test`